jestjs/jest/docs/JestObjectAPI.md

 :::note

-Note: this method was previously called `autoMockOff`.
+This method was previously called `autoMockOff`.
 When using `babel-jest`, calls to `disableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOff` if you want to explicitly avoid this behavior.

 ### `jest.enableAutomock()`